fscorrupt/awesome-stars/README.md

 - [alam00000/bentopdf](https://github.com/alam00000/bentopdf) - A Privacy First PDF Toolkit
 - [thomasloven/lovelace-card-tools](https://github.com/thomasloven/lovelace-card-tools) - 🔹A collection of tools for other lovelace plugins to use
 - [Drewpeifer/medialytics](https://github.com/Drewpeifer/medialytics) - A free tool that shows information about Plex Media Server content
-- [netgoat-xyz/netgoat](https://github.com/netgoat-xyz/netgoat) - A Cloudflare alternative for local and cloud use, can be used ontop of cloudflare for cloudflares paid features, but for free!
 - [public-transport/db-vendo-client](https://github.com/public-transport/db-vendo-client) - JavaScript client for Deutsche Bahn public transport APIs.
 - [derekantrican/subarr](https://github.com/derekantrican/subarr) - "Sonarr for YouTube" - a tool to periodically check various YouTube playlists and take actions when new videos are posted
 - [n00bcodr/Jellyfin-Enhanced](https://github.com/n00bcodr/Jellyfin-Enhanced) - A Jellyfin Plugin to enhance your Jellyfin Web experience.